NVIDIA/flownet2-pytorch/README.md

     #Run this command for step 1 <br />
     bash ./download_caffe_models.sh

  2. Convert caffe-models to PyTorch.
 This step will launch flownet2 image, and convert and save PyTorch checkpoints.
 The input argument to this step is the path of your cloned flownet2-pytorch.
+Note, custom layers must be installed (by running `bash ./install.sh`) before doing step 2.

     #Run this command for step 2 <br />
     bash ./run-caffe2pytorch.sh /path/to/your/flownet2-pytorch/clone